johnlindquist/mcp-dev-server/README.md

 This server exposes the following tools for MCP clients:

 *   `start_shell`: Starts a new background process.
-(Label is optional) If any URLs are detected in the shell output (such as dev server links), the response will include them as markdown-formatted links for easy access in a browser.
+(Label is optional) If any URLs are found in logs, the AI should extract and return them as markdown links.
 *   `start_shell_with_verification`: Starts a new background process with verification, timeout, and retry options.
 (Label is optional)
 *   `check_shell`: Checks the status and logs of a specific process.
-(Requires label) If any URLs are detected in the shell output, the response will include them as markdown-formatted links for easy access in a browser.
+(Requires label) If any URLs are found in logs, the AI should extract and return them as markdown links.
 *   `stop_shell`: Stops a specific process.
 (Requires label)
 *   `list_shelles`: Lists all currently managed processes and their basic status.
 *   `stop_all_shelles`: Attempts to stop all managed processes.